-As a furnished rental provider, you can choose to declare tour revenues under the micro-BIC regime or under the “Reel Simplifie” that is often better.
+As a furnished rental provider, you can choose to declare tour revenues under the micro-BIC regime or under the “Reel Simplifie” which is often better.

 Try our free simulator to choose the best tax option in your case.

-Non Professional Furnished Renting (NPFR), which regime?: ‘Réel Simplifié’ or ‘Réel Normal’?
+LMNP: which regime?
+‘Réel Simplifié’ or ‘Réel Normal’?

 The ‘réel simplifié’ regime applies by law to the taxpayer whose annual pre-tax revenues ranges between €72 600 and €247 000.
 It can be applied by the preference of the taxpayer when his revenue is below €72 600.

 When the revenue exceeds €247 000, it must be declared under the “normal réel” regime and not under the simplified one.
 In the end, the regime ‘réel simplifié’ is most suitable for owners.

 In the case of the regime ’réel simplifié’, taxable profits are calculated according to the rules for Industrial and Commercial Benefits.

 The income is composed of pre-tax rental income, whether collected or not, as well as the provisions for charges provided by the contract and the additional recipes.

 Consequently, your taxable revenue corresponds to the difference between annual revenue and annual charges, plus tax-deductible provisions for depreciation.